wasp-lang/open-saas/README.md

 1. First clone this repo.
 2. Create a `.env.server` file in the root of the project
-3. Copy the `env.example` file contents to `.env.server` and fill in your API keys
+3. Copy the `env.server.example` file contents to `.env.server` and fill in your API keys
 4. Make sure you have a Database connected and running.
 Here are two quick options:
   - run `wasp start db` if you have Docker installed (if not, on MacOS run `brew install docker-machine docker`).
 This will start a Postgres database for you.
 No need to do anything else! 🤯
   - or provision a Postgres database on [Railway](https://railway.app), go to settings and copy the `connection url`.
 Past it as `DATABASE_URL=<your-postgres-connection-url>` into your `env.server` file.